Audio 1. WELCOME. LA BLANCA LOOKOUT.

 Castildetierra Hill is a “Fairy Chimney”.
 This is a great column of natural, soft rock, generally made up of sedimentary material—clay, or shale and marl.
 The top is formed by a more-resistant sandstone rock, which serves to protect the column from erosion.
 This height of this type of formation ranges from that of a man, up to that of a ten-story building.
 The variety of colours comes from the different minerals that make up the structure.
 Predominant erosive agents on Castildetierra Hill are the forces of rain and wind in the area, known as el cierzo—the north wind.
 We can see significant gullies in the lower part of the structure.
 In order to avoid further deterioration, we must admire this work of nature from a few metres away.

-Surrounding Castildetierra, we can observe small hills called “triangular sides” whose slopes give us an idea of their origin.
+Surrounding Castildetierra with the audioguide, we can observe small hills called “triangular sides” whose slopes give us an idea of their origin.
 If we could fill all of the ground between the “triangular sides” and Castildetierra, we would have reconstructed the original mountain.

 If we set our sights to the distance, to the right of the natural monument, we see an ancient “fairy chimney,” of which only the bottom of a pyramid shape remains.
 Is this the future of Castildetierra?